 The challenge with the ceiling is to work against gravity.
 However it proved to be fairly easy for 2 people.
 We won’t go in details here, because there is not much to say…

 We left the Thinsulate as shown in the picture above for several months and we did not loose a piece.
 The 3M 90 spray adhesive is doing a great job!

 Large cutouts were filled with insulation:

 We also filled the cavities where possible:

-The panel is fastened with several push pins.
+The plastic panel is attached with several push pins.
 They are fairly easy to remove with a flat screwdriver, or you can do it with a push pin pliers.

 Since the sliding door is exposed to exterior elements, there is a plastic sheet to protect the door mechanism.
 The plastic sheet can be removed simply by pulling it; the goo should remained glued to it for later re-assembly.

 Thinsulate was then placed in the cutouts:

 We could go on forever about R values, thermal bridge, etc, but here are the real questions:

 Q: How does our insulation solution (Thinsulate, EZ-Cool, and Insulated Window Covers) perform in real life?

 A: It’s GREAT!
 It does what it’s suppose to: keep us warm in winter, keep us cool in summer.